markwomack/TaskManager/README.md

 previous use of classes from Simon Monk has been replaced and removed.
 I hope you find this version to be much simpler and usable.</p>

+## Caveat
+<p>This library provides a 'task manager' that will execute 'tasks' at defined rates.
+However, it does not use any of the hardware timers found on various Arduino boards.
+It provides a software based, best effort algorithm to determine when to execute the tasks.
+While it is pretty accurate when running just a few, quickly executed tasks, don't expect it to be entirely accurate.
+If two tasks are scheduled to execute at the same period, one is going to run before the other, in a random order.
+If one task takes a long time to execute, its execution may run over the expected start time of a subsequent task.
+Just be aware of these limitations when implementing and timing your tasks.</p>

 ## Design
 <p>The design is very straight forward.
 Functionality is broken up between Tasks that
 get executed, and the TaskManager that executes the tasks.
 Tasks are added to the